eevee/eev.ee/content/2016-03-03-the-nsa-is-trying-to-create-a-virtual-clone-of-me.markdown

 They'll tweet obvious spam links.
 They'll copy a tweet that was the middle of a thought and makes no sense on its own.
 They'll Markov a little too heavily, and cut a sentence off halfway.
 They'll screw up copying some non-ASCII.
 They'll contradict themselves by copying text from two very different people.
 Sometimes they're less obvious, but they're always obvious.

 Whatever this was, it was completely different.
 Because it pulled from a small circle of people, it tweeted about the same general topics.
 It made repeated references to being female, to wearing contacts, to having a strong interest in milk — without ever contradicting itself.
 It made followup tweets that continued a thought.
 It never tweeted junk links.
 It kept a consistent writing style.
+It occasionally retweeted jokes that I could believe the persona found funny.

 It looked like the account of an average nerd named "Nikki V."  Except that it had 1600 followers, yet never garnered a single like or retweet.
 And seemingly everything it wrote was a paraphrase of someone else.